-If you would just stop that silly screaming I would explain that I only want to share a delicious recipe.
+If you would just stop screaming I would explain that I only want to share a delicious recipe.
 See, I have nothing against the death of another living creature so I may roast, boil, fry it, and eat it.
 When I was six years old I had a pet chicken (the sort that you get at a county fair when it’s a tiny baby chick) I’d play with sometimes, after returning from school.
 One day my beloved chicken was nowhere to be found, and coincidentally I happened to wonder where he was while observing that my mother had deposited a plate of chicken stew before me.

 She casually mentioned the chicken had flown south to seek adventure.
 I looked at my mother and knew she was lying.
 I knew the golden pieces of flesh in that bowl were parts of my pet.
 I shrugged, allowed her to think she had fooled me, and ate my meal.
 My pet was yummy.
-At that age I understood that baby chick was no longer the little creature that my father had bought me months ago when I oooh’d and aaah’d over its cage as it chirped.
+At that age, I understood that baby chick was no longer the little creature that my father had bought me months ago when I oooh’d and aaah’d over its cage as it chirped.
 The large chicken had entered the food classification.

 Yet I cannot, and will not eat squid.
 I simply refuse to devour an animal I admire.